 The Lifespan Development Concentration is for students interested in careers that focus on children or other age specific groups in the human lifespan.
 This concentration will serve as a strong foundation for those who want to pursue advanced studies in developmental psychology or in services to children, adolescents, or aging populations in schools and other applied settings.

-The Mind/Body Health Concentration is for students interested in the interface between psychological and physical aspects of human beings.
+The Health Psychology Concentration is for students interested in the interface between psychological and physical aspects of human beings.
 Students in this concentration might pursue careers in health applications of psychological science.

 With the exception of General Psychology, a summary of the course requirements for each concentration is located on the link below: